hassa963/TRskim/README.md

 dissecting logic for aligning tandem repeats by motif.
-For `plotTR`, the ggplot function from `ggplot2`was used to generate a tile plot visualization of the tandem repeats and `reshape2` was used to format the dataframe.
-ChatGPT was also used to debug code for all the functions and decipher how to generate visualization for the `plotTR` function.
+For `plotTR`, the ggplot function from `ggplot2`was used to generate a tile plot visualization of the tandem repeats and `reshape2` was used to format the dataframe. `cowplot` was also used to remove the legend from the plot for large data.ChatGPT was also used to debug code for all the functions and decipher how to generate visualization for the `plotTR` function.

 ## References